 - In Psycho, Mrs. Bates' rocking chair acts like a swivel chair around the end of the movie, entirely for the benefit of a very creepy shot.
 Audiences were okay with this.

-- The films of Dario Argento (Suspiria, Tenebre and especially Phenomena), in particular, operate on a sort of bizarre dream logic.
+- The films of Dario Argento (Suspiria, Tenebre and Phenomena the second has no supernatural elements and the third one much less than the first one), in particular, operate on a sort of bizarre dream logic.
 Things that make next to no sense are often seen to occur, but since the entire point of such events is to make the audience extremely nervous, the lapse in rationality is forgivable.

 - The best of the Italian horror film makers, including Lucio Fulci, the Bavas, and Michele Soavi, are very good at this.
 The lesser ones attempt this, and the results are usually still at least entertaining.